Optimise nutrition as you age

 Starting from the stage of a teenager, what you eat will define who you are in the years to come as nutrient needs are higher now than at any other time in your lifecycle.

 "As teenage years are a time of rapid growth and development, eating a well-balanced diet is key, as healthy food is essential for proper hormonal balance.
-One must stay fit by consuming good fat from fish, avocado, nuts, olive oil etc. The onset of menstruation at this stage often causes low haemoglobin so load up on food rich in iron, protein and avoid junk food containing refined sugar, saturated and trans-fat," said Dr Ganesh Kadhe, Associate Director, Nutrition Medical and Scientific Affairs, Abbott.
+One must stay fit by consuming good fat from fish, avocado, nuts, olive oil etc," said Dr Ganesh Kadhe, Associate Director, Nutrition Medical and Scientific Affairs, Abbott.

 She added, "If you're under 30, it's a good time to start increasing your calcium intake.
 In case the pandemic continues to play a spoilsport of how much sunshine vitamin you can absorb, add vitamin D into your diet to enable the absorption of calcium.
-If you're pregnant or breastfeeding then lean proteins, iron, and vitamin C (to absorb the iron) are all must-haves for you.
-In case you are planning a pregnancy, intake of supplements comprising of vitamin D, B12, iron, calcium and folic acid are essential.
 A well-balanced diet for all women this age should include some meat and dairy, seafood, green leafy veggies, pulses and grains, dry fruits, and citrus-rich fruit."

 "Age may only be a number but if you want to stay fit and active even over 60 then the number of nutrients in your food needs to increase in proportion.
 As a woman in her senior years, your diet should already include all that is recommended above.
 So that means foods rich in calcium, iron, protein get a big yes and processed foods, saturated fats and excess salt get a big no. The other red flags at this age are spicy foods that can trigger acidity issues, too many sweets that can lead to sugar imbalance and eventually diabetes.
 One should be conscious that avoidance of dairy due to lactose intolerance is not a solution and they should rather consume dairy products rich in calcium and proteins."